top of page

 APTV / ELIM

-An Energy Limit Value (ELIM_ is the point at which the clothing gives a 0% probability of enough energy getting through the garment to cause a second-degree burn.
-It is the new cal/cm2 measurement.
+An Energy Limit Value (ELIM) is the point at which the clothing gives a 0% probability of enough

 Ratings are based upon the total weight of the fabric and ratings can be stacked when using a layered system.
 A higher rating means better protection.
-To summarise, both ELIM and APTV are properties used to determine the effectivness of ARC Flash clothing.

 bottom of page